 I work from a place of first-hand experience, not abstractions.
 I first began mentoring veterans from this place in 2006.
 Now, more than a decade later, I’ve used my own awakening to act as a bridge from the ivory tower of academia, jargon, and technicalities through the historical practices of the Church to the actual lived experience of Christian soldiers.
 This is the journey that’s led me to a calling of speaking, consulting, writing, and education.

 My rigorous academic training resulted in my graduating magna cum laude from the largest private university in Hawaii, after which I earned a Master of Theological Studies (MTS) from Duke University and Master of Letters (M. Litt) from the University of St. Andrews in Scotland.

-My accomplishments as an author, advocate, and academic — as well as my work serving and supporting Christian and veteran communities — is amplified by my personal blessings as a partner and dad at home in Durham, NC.
+My accomplishments as an author, advocate, and entrepreneur — as well as my work serving and supporting Christian and veteran communities — is amplified by my personal blessings as a partner and dad at home in Durham, NC.